nicolalgallacher/Bicep_WhatTheHack/045-InfraAsCode-Bicep/Coach/Solution-03.md

 ## Notes & Guidance

-Students should at the end of this challenge be able to use Bicep functions and string interpolation to generate a unique Storage Account Name.
+Students should at the end of this challenge be able to use Bicep functions and string interpolation to generate a unique Storage Account Name, declared as a variable instead of a parameter.

 They should also demonstrate the capabilities of a boolean operator to map a 'True or False' Parameter value to a 'Hot or Cold' storage account tier.